spdx/spdx-spec/chapters/3-package-information.md

 ## 7.13 Concluded license field <a name="3.13"></a>

+**Description**

-**3.13.1** Purpose: Contain the license the SPDX file creator has concluded as governing the package or alternative values, if the governing license cannot be determined.
+Contain the license the SPDX file creator has concluded as governing the package or alternative values, if the governing license cannot be determined.

 The options to populate this field are limited to: